 12. Once all ingredients are fully mixed, allow to cool for a few minutes.
 Then pour the chocolate pudding into two plastic ziplock bags and place in the fridge to finish cooling.

-13. If your chocolate and coconut mixture has cooled, microwave for 30 seconds or until soft and runny.
+13. If you chocolate and coconut mixture has cooled, microwave for 30 seconds or until soft and runny.

-14. Apply the second layer of chocolate in the half-sphere molds.
+14. Apply a second layer of chocolate in the half sphere molds.

 15. While the chocolate is setting, let’s prepare our assembly station.

 REMEMBER! when working with chocolate, you want everything to be cold.
 So crank the A/C or open a window to let cold air in.
-Work on a chilled surface like a chilled sheet pan or a cool stone countertop.
-(To prevent a mess on the counter, lay down a layer of plastic wrap for an easy clean up) Have gloves, small paint brushes, and warm chocolate on stand by.
+Work on a chilled surface like a chilled sheet pan or a cool stone counter top.